 In 2011, the Sustainable Endowments Institute gave the University of Arizona a College Sustainability Report Card grade of "B."

-In the summer of 2011, Robert N. Shelton resigned from his position as president.
+In the summer of 2011, Robert N. Shelton resigned from his position as president of the University of Arizona.

-As of 2012, the University of Arizona's library system contains over six million print volumes, 1.1 million electronic books, and 74,000 electronic journals.
+As of 2012, the UA's library system contains over six million print volumes, 1.1 million electronic books, and 74,000 electronic journals.

-In 2012, the University of Arizona baseball team captured a national championship title, coached by Andy Lopez.
+In 2012, the baseball team captured a national championship title, coached by Andy Lopez.

 In 2013, Brigetta Barrett won the women's high jump.

-In 2013, the iPlant Collaborative received a $50 million renewal grant from the National Science Foundation.
+In 2013, the iPlant Collaborative received a $50 million renewal grant, allowing it to continue its work.

 In 2014, ESPN ranked ZonaZoo as the top student cheering section in the PAC 12 conference.

-In 2014, the University of Arizona football team won the Pac-12 South and played in the Fiesta Bowl.
+In 2014, the Wildcats won the Pac-12 South and played in the Fiesta Bowl.

 In the 2014-2015 academic year, 68 freshman students were National Merit Scholars.

-According to the 2015-2016 Association of Research Libraries' report, UA libraries are ranked as the 37th overall university library in North America for university investment.
+According to the 2015-2016 Association of Research Libraries' "Spending by University Research Libraries" report, UA libraries are ranked as the 37th overall university library in North America for university investment.

 In 2015, Chip Hale served as manager of the Arizona Diamondbacks.

-In 2015, Design Intelligence ranked the College of Architecture, Planning, and Landscape Architecture's undergraduate program in architecture 10th in the nation for all universities, public and private, and UA ranked 20th in overall undergraduate architecture programs.
+In 2015, Design Intelligence ranked the College of Architecture, Planning, and Landscape Architecture's (CAPLA) undergraduate program in architecture 10th in the nation for all universities, public and private.

 In 2015, ZonaZoo received the Best Student Section of the Year award from the National Collegiate Student Section Association.

-In 2015, the University of Arizona football team played in their fourth consecutive bowl game, defeating the University of New Mexico in the New Mexico Bowl.
+In 2015, the Wildcats played in their fourth consecutive bowl game, defeating the University of New Mexico in the New Mexico Bowl.

 In late 2015, the iPlant Collaborative was rebranded as "CyVerse".
-This cloud-based data management platform expanded beyond life sciences to provide cloud-computing access across all scientific disciplines.
+The collaborative cloud-based data management platform is moving beyond life sciences to provide cloud-computing access across all scientific disciplines.

 In the 2014–2015 academic year, 68 freshman students were National Merit Scholars.

-As of March 2016, the University of Arizona's Lunar and Planetary Laboratory is actively involved in ten spacecraft missions: Cassini VIMS; Grail; the HiRISE camera orbiting Mars; the Juno mission orbiting Jupiter; Lunar Reconnaissance Orbiter (LRO); Maven, which will explore Mars' upper atmosphere and interactions with the Sun; Solar Probe Plus, a historic mission into the Sun's atmosphere for the first time; Rosetta's VIRTIS; WISE; and OSIRIS-REx.
+As of March 2016, the UA's Lunar and Planetary Laboratory is actively involved in ten spacecraft missions: Cassini VIMS; Grail; the HiRISE camera orbiting Mars; the Juno mission orbiting Jupiter; Lunar Reconnaissance Orbiter (LRO); Maven, which will explore Mars' upper atmosphere and interactions with the Sun; Solar Probe Plus, a historic mission into the Sun's atmosphere for the first time; Rosetta's VIRTIS; WISE; and OSIRIS-REx

-According to the 2015-2016 Association of Research Libraries' report, UA libraries are ranked as the 37th overall university library in North America for university investment.
+According to the 2015-2016 Association of Research Libraries' "Spending by University Research Libraries" report, UA libraries are ranked as the 37th overall university library in North America for university investment.

-In 2016, Aurelio Jose Figueredo used funds from the Pioneer Fund grant to attend the London Conference on Intelligence, where presentations on eugenics were given.
+In 2016, Aurelio Jose Figueredo used funds from the Pioneer Fund grant to attend the London Conference on Intelligence, where presentations on eugenics are given.

 In 2016, Chip Hale served as manager of the Arizona Diamondbacks.

-In 2016, the University of Arizona baseball team appeared in the NCAA National Championship title series.
+In 2016, the Arizona baseball team appeared in the NCAA National Championship title series.

 In February 2017, Dave Heeke was named Arizona's 13th Director of Athletics.

-On April 1, 2017, Dave Heeke officially started as Arizona's 13th Director of Athletics.
+On April 1, 2017, Dave Heeke officially started in his role as Arizona's Director of Athletics.

-In August 2017, the partnership between the University of Arizona and Universidad de Sonora was renewed.
-The renewed partnership focuses on collaboration in geology and physics.
+In August 2017, Arizona's partnership with Universidad de Sonora was renewed, with a focus on collaboration in geology and physics.

-In 2017, the Honors College was renamed the W.A.
-Franke Honors College in recognition of a $25 million gift from William A. "Bill" Franke.
+In 2017, The Honors College was renamed to the W.A.
+Franke Honors College in recognition of a $25 million gift commitment made by William A. "Bill" Franke.

-In 2017, the University of Arizona women's soccer team wrapped up their season on Nov.
-17 in the second round of the NCAA Tournament, finishing with an 11–5–4 record.
+In 2017, the University of Arizona women's soccer team finished their season in the second round of the NCAA Tournament with an 11–5–4 record.

-On January 2, 2018, Rodriguez was relieved of his duties as head football coach following an internal university investigation into sexual harassment claims.
+On January 2, 2018, Rodriguez was relieved of his duties as head football coach following an internal university investigation into sexual harassment claims made by his former administrative assistant.

-As of 2018, more than 16% of students are part of the University of Arizona's 52-chapter Greek life program, which recognizes 51 fraternity and sorority chapters.
+As of 2018, more than 16% of students are part of UA's 52-chapter Greek life program, with the University of Arizona recognizing 51 fraternity and sorority chapters.

 In 2018, ZonaZoo received the Best Student Section of the Year award from the National Collegiate Student Section Association.

-In 2018, the University of Arizona received funding from the Pioneer Fund, an organization known for promoting scientific racism and eugenics.
-Aurelio Jose Figueredo applied for the funds.
+In 2018, the UA received funding from the Pioneer Fund, a non-profit institute known for promoting scientific racism and eugenics, which led to controversy.

-In December 2020, Jedd Fisch was chosen as the Wildcats’ 32nd head football coach.
-Fisch was previously the QB coach for the New England Patriots.
+In December 2020, Jedd Fisch, former college and NFL coach, was chosen as the Wildcats' 32nd head football coach.

 In June 2021, Jay Johnson resigned from the Wildcat program to accept the head coaching job at LSU.